- ThriveCart vs Cartflows: Why I Only Trust ThriveCart - December 11, 2021

 Enterprise: Custom price depending on your needs.

 - Podia is best suited to creating online courses, whereas Coursera is best suited to creating Learning and Development programs.

 - Podia does not offer certificates, whereas Coursera courses can reward you with degrees and certificates from prestigious universities and institutions

 - Podia allows you to create your own courses from scratch. whereas Coursera limits you to choosing from existing courses for your students Learning and Development program

 - Podia gives you the freedom to create and sell membership sites digital products and online courses, whereas Coursera do not.

 - Podia allows you to bundle online courses with memberships as well as digital products, whereas Coursera offers no such feature.

-- Podia is suited to smaller business, whereas Coursera is suited to larger organizations.
+- Podia is suited to smaller businesses, whereas Coursera is suited to larger organizations.

 What is Podia